León: An Insider’s Guide

 Enjoy Moñi’s account of her hometown with some tips for anyone travelling through this wonderful town on their Camino journey.

-Hostal San Marcos – Parador de León: One of the jewels of the city of León.
-This magnificent building was originally a hostal built to shelter the pilgrims on the Santiago.
-In the 15th century it was converted into a monastery, in the 17th century it was a prison and during the Spanish Civil War it served as an army barracks.
+Also known as the Convento de San Marcos, is the former house of the Knights of Santiago.
+This magnificent building was originally a Hostal built to shelter the pilgrims on the Santiago.
+In the 15th century it was converted into a monastery, in the 17th century it was a prison and during the Spanish Civil War, it served as an army barracks.
 Today it is one of Spain’s most impressive hotels.
 Part of the building is the Archeological Museum of León, well worth a visit.

 Designed in the 19th Century by the famous Gaudí, the corner towers make this building look like a fairytale castle.

 Nowadays, the Barrio Húmedo, in the old town, has a wide range of delicious places to eat.
 Here the custom is the “tapa”, served free with your choice of drink.
 It is one of the areas where the traveller can mix with the Leonese and taste the delicious Leonese cuisine.

 Pork is the main meat in León food, used for black pudding, spicy dry sausage, ham and loin.
-This is a handmade cold meat which is most often smoked, keeping the traditional old taste alive.
+This is handmade cold meat which is most often smoked, keeping the traditional old taste alive.
 Don’t forget the star from all the cold meat: cecina (salt-dried meat).
 You must try this when you are in town.

 We would like to sincerely thank Moñi who gave us this lovely account of her home town and we hope that anyone who visits will take some tips from her.

 For more information about the sections of the Camino that pass through León please get in touch